 Other card games that fall outside of blackjack but aren’t poker include casino war and baccarat, both of which are player vs. house at both online casinos and brick-and-mortar card rooms.

 One of the most approachable games in Las Vegas is video poker, which must be why it’s built into almost every bartop on the Strip.
-It’s also available at almost every online casino in the US, and the Jacks or Better variation is among the casino games with the best odds, second only to blackjack.
+It’s also available at nearly all the best online casinos in the US, and the Jacks or Better variation is among the casino games with the best odds, second only to blackjack.

 In video poker, you receive five cards from a deck.
 You then select the cars you want to keep and select draw.
 You can also keep all five cards or replace all five cards.
 The goal of the game is to create the best possible poker hand.